Unity script .meta files

 When running the alpha, you can quickly see that the game now navigates to multiple scenes.
 There is a world selector after the intro levels and of course, there will be the option to skip the intro if the controls are already aware of.

 Testing it on the web client… “New Game” isn’t working.
-It is on the android and in the IDE… so another bug to figure out.
+It is on the … Read the rest

 File location refactoring isn’t actually handled from the Unity IDE for some bizarre reason I performed it in there.
 I do realize that Unity auto generates the project and solution files from the actual file systems, so I could have actually moved them in Visual studio instead which actually would tell Subversion that the file moved through AnkhSvn… However, I must have decided that I wanted to punish myself tonight.